Are Americans Allowed to Travel In Cuba?

 4. Valid general travel “license” to Cuba

-All Americans traveling to Cuba need a “license”, technically referred to as a “general license,” or a category of authorized travel to Cuba.
-These categories are defined by the Office of Foreign Assets Control (OFAC).
+Technically referred to as a "general license," or a type of authorized travel to Cuba, all Americans traveling there require a "license."
+The Office of Foreign Assets Control has established these categories (OFAC).

-Confusingly, even though it’s called a license, it’s not actually a license like a driver’s license or even a tourist visa.
-It’s not a physical document that you need to bring with you to Cuba.
+Contrary to popular belief, even though it is referred to as a license, it is not the same as a driver's license or even a tourist visa.
+You don't need to bring a physical copy of it with you to Cuba.

 Getting a Cuba general license means: